-Following the recent announcement from the Government in relation to the Coronavirus pandemic, Huddersfield Chambers is operating in line with the government guidance.
-Chambers is accepting instructions electronically, working from home, with the usual access to all systems, such as the diary, case records and emails.
-Legal advice and support continues to be available and clients are being represented at ‘Remote’ court hearings.
+During the Coronavirus pandemic, Huddersfield Chambers is operating in line with the government guidance.
+Chambers is accepting instructions electronically, working from home, with access to all systems, such as the diary, case records and emails.
+Legal advice and support continues to be available and clients are being represented at ‘Remote’ court hearings and occasional attended hearings.

 You will be fully supported and remain in control of your case, every step of the way.

 Jane is a family law Barrister who is authorised to practice by the Bar Council and is regulated by the Bar Standards Board.
 She has a right of audience in every court in England and Wales.
 Jane undertakes public access work and appears on the Bar Council Public Access Register.
 She also accepts instructions from solicitors in the traditional way.
 When couples separate, financial and child care disputes often result and for many individuals the legal system is daunting, confusing and expensive.
 Jane is an expert who steps in and helps her clients take back control of their lives and move swiftly towards a more positive, settled future.

 Jane’s clients undertake the straightforward work themselves leaving the difficult parts to Jane In this way, they save money on legal fees and they remain fully informed at every stage of their case.